 Low-angle kayak blades are designed for efficiency and ease with each stroke.
-The blades of low-angle paddles are more long and narrow than high-angle blades.
-This allows you to pull the blades through the water easier and with less fatigue over time.
+The blades of low-angle paddles are and narrower and sometimes longer than high-angle blades.
+This allows you to pull the blades through the water easier and with less fatigue over many hours.

 Low-angle blades suit kayakers who:

 - Love to be on the water for many hours or even days at a time

 - Want paddling to be easier on their body

 Low-angle kayak paddle blades suit sea kayakers who love long days on the water

 Aqua Bound’s High-Angle Kayak Paddles